Race Information

 The road races will start and finish outside the Moses Mabhida Stadium.

-For the road race there is ample, safe parking at Suncoast.
-The start is a very short ride from the Suncoast car park, and once riders complete the course, they will be able to enjoy the finish area near the Kings Park Swimming Pool with vendors and grassy areas for relaxation.
+For the road race there is ample, safe parking at the nearby casino.
+The start is a very short ride from there, and once riders complete the course, they will be able to enjoy the finish area near the Kings Park Swimming Pool with vendors and grassy areas for relaxation.

 There is plenty of parking at Cornubia for registration.